 Workplace Safety.
 The construction industry is one that is targeted by OSHA in a variety of ways.
-OSHA compliance and the potential for unexpected OSHA inspections is an ongoing threat to the construction employer.
+OSHA compliance and the potential for unexpected OSHA inspections are ongoing concerns for construction employers.
 From assisting with workplace investigations to workplace violence to emergency preparedness policies and training, FordHarrison can meet your workplace safety challenges.

 Employment Discrimination Claims.
 With their diverse workforces, compliance with employment discrimination statutes can be a major concern for construction employers.
 We represent employers before local, state and federal agencies and courts across the country, including defense of claims of discrimination based on race, color, gender, religion, national origin, age, disability and other protected classifications.
 We also assist clients in responding to and investigating employee claims of discrimination, sexual or other harassment and retaliation.

 Wage and Hour.
-Coping with the intricacies of federal and state wage and hour regulations, and the recent wave of wage hour collective actions, has been a significant challenge for all employers, including those in the construction industry.
+Coping with the intricacies of federal and state wage and hour regulations and the recent wave of wage hour collective actions has been a significant challenge for all employers, including those in the construction industry.
 We help to ensure compliance with regulations regarding minimum wage, overtime, working off the clock, meals and breaks, waiting and "on call" time, reporting time pay, split shifts, uniforms/dress codes/appearance standards, child labor, wage deductions, employee classifications and exempt status issues.
-If faced with a DOL audit or wage-hour lawsuit, our attorneys have successfully helped clients avoid liability and, when appropriate, negotiated liability-limiting settlements.
+If faced with a DOL audit or wage and hour lawsuit, our attorneys have successfully helped clients avoid liability and, when appropriate, negotiated liability-limiting settlements.

 Employee Benefits.
 Qualified retirement plans and many types of welfare plans contain discrimination rules that require those plans to cover a broad base of employees and to provide nondiscriminatory benefits.
 In the construction industry, you may find it difficult to satisfy these rules due to the high turnover prevalent in the industry.
 Our employee benefits attorneys can discuss plan design options and alternatives to help you meet legal requirements.
 In fact, our employee benefits attorneys can address all of your employee benefits needs, whether they relate to ERISA, COBRA, HIPAA, qualified retirement plans, nonqualified executive compensation or welfare benefits.